 This clause was introduced as 13.3.3 in version 3.2.
 It was renumbered to 14.3.3 in version 9.0.
+It was renumbered to 14.3.4 in version 10.0.

 14.3.5.
 The member will be given five working days to respond to the complaint, and to provide any additional information the member deems relevant to the complaint, including any mitigating factors that the member wishes the adjudicator to consider.